Anant Gupta

 About Me

 Hi!
 I’m Anant Gupta, a first-year M.S. student in Computer Science at Georgia Tech, where I also earned my B.S. in Computer Science and Mathematics.
-I’m interested in continual learning, meta-learning, and information retrieval — and more broadly, in how we can build systems that learn, adapt, and teach like humans.
-I’m fascinated by how models might one day learn efficiently from limited data and generalize across domains, much like people do.
+I’m interested in continual learning and meta-learning, and more broadly in building systems that learn, adapt, and teach like humans.
+I’m especially fascinated by how models can learn efficiently from limited data, generalize across domains, and reason about their own uncertainty and mistakes.

-Before starting my M.S., I worked on chaotic dynamical systems and large-scale dataset generation.
-I’m also passionate about teaching and have been a TA for Automata and Complexity (CS 4510) for four semesters — an experience that’s shaped how I think about learning itself, in both humans and machines.
+Before my M.S., I worked on chaotic dynamical systems and large-scale dataset generation.
+I’m also passionate about teaching and have been a TA for Automata and Complexity (CS 4510) for four semesters—an experience that strongly shapes how I think about learning in both humans and machines.

 selected publications